 Most valuable resource for the last century was oil.
 For this century, it is data. – Economist

-What exactly is BIG DATA?
+What exactly is big data?
 Why it’s taking the world by storm?

 Big data is emerging as a new world currency.
-Almost we are very next to big data revolution.
+Almost we are very next to the big data revolution.
 Why do we believe that?
-It is because that we have already gone through the changes we’ve experienced from all the industries, which include online business to logistics which have taken off tremendously in recent years.
+It is because we have already gone through the changes we’ve experienced from all the industries, which include online business to logistics which have taken off tremendously in recent years.

 Most of the business owners are adopting big data for their daily operations because they try to reduce production cost and improve efficiencies.